PNG Hekari FC: Eight league titles

 Hekari's defence of the OFC Champions League was unsuccessful in the following season's continental competition.
-Hekari were placed in Group A alongside Koloale and Lautoka, two sides they had played in previous editions, as well as Vanuatuan champions Amicale, but finished bottom of the group after winning just one of their six matches.
+Hekari was placed in the group A alongside Koloale and Lautoka, two sides they had played in previous editions, as well as Vanuatuan champions Amicale, but finished bottom of the group after winning just one of their six matches.
 On 2 April 2011, the side picked up their fifth domestic title, defeating Eastern Stars 4–0 in the Grand Final, having gone through the season unbeaten.

-They once again represented Oceania at the 2011–12 OFC Champions League, and provided a much sterner test, once again facing Amicale and Koloale and finishing ahead of both sides in the group, but were eliminated on 3 March 2012 after a late goal from Auckland City's Alex Feneridis salvaged a draw for their New Zealand opponents.
+They once again represented Oceania at the 2011–12 OFC Champions League, and provided a much sterner test, once again facing Amicale and Koloale, finishing ahead of both sides in the group, but were eliminated on 3 March 2012 after a late goal from Auckland City's Alex Feneridis salvaged a draw for their New Zealand opponents.
 On 15 April 2012, the side won their sixth league title with a 3–0 victory over Eastern Stars, with goals from Taniela Waqa, Kema Jack and Wira Wama.

-Due to the delayed start of the 2013 National Soccer League and the new format of the 2012–13 OFC Champions League, the club were faced with a punishing schedule from 2 February through to 1 June 2013, with the club being required to play 22 games over the four-month period – 14 regular-season domestic matches, six Champions League Group Stage games, and two domestic playoff matches, including the Grand Final.
-Despite the OFC format change allowing both the group winners and the runners-up to progress to the knockout-stages, Hekari were unable to capitalise, winning just one game and finishing with 4 points.
+Due to the delayed start of the 2013 National Soccer League and the new format of the 2012–13 OFC Champions League, the club were faced with a punishing schedule from 2 February through to 1 June 2013, with the club being required to play 22 games over the four-month period – 14 regular-season domestic matches, six Champions League group stage matches, and two domestic playoff matches, including the Grand Final.
+Despite the OFC format change allowing both the group winners and the runners-up to progress to the knockout-stage, Hekari was unable to capitalise, winning just one game and finishing with 4 points.
 However, their results domestic remained unaffected, and they clinched their seventh league title with victory over FC Port Moresby, winning 3–0.

 Their continental form continued to deteriorate during the 2013–14 OFC Champions League, which underwent another format change.
 All their group matches took place at Govind Park, home stadium of Ba, in April 2014, and Hekari finished bottom of the group, drawing two of their games and losing the third.
 Domestically, they reached another Grand Final, which was against Lae FC.
 Hekari led 3–0 until several Lae FC fans outside the arena fence started throwing stones at the Hekari United players, with Hekari goalkeeper Godfrey Baniau being hit several times.
 Due to their better regular season record, Hekari were awarded their eighth title shortly afterwards.